Excerpts from the 2008 Scangroup AGM, Q & A session held today at KICC.

 - Passed some blame on to stockbrokers who have not reconciled some accounts since the IPO

-– On cheques, they have an arrangement with their bankers (CFC), so customer could cash their cheques for free can (at the CFC upper hill branch)
+- On cheques, they have an arrangement with their bankers (CFC), so customers could cash their cheques for free can (at the CFC upper hill branch)

 - Said electronic (EFT) payments had not been successful because a lot of information provided by shareholders was wrong.